Sesa1988/android-scrolling-issue/README.md

 - Peform a scroll gesture with little more pressure and faster

 **Result**
-- Lists gets scrolled way to fast and far
+- Lists gets scrolled way to fast and scrolls almost with out a stop
 - On version 2.0.6 this does not happen, only after the update on 2.2.1